SGDInstitute/apollo/content/collections/pages/mblgtacc/lodging-and-transportation.md

         content:
           -
             type: text
-            text: 'For questions about hotel reservations or amenities, please contact your hotel.
+            text: 'For questions about hotel reservations or amenities, please contact the hotel directly.
 For questions about the conference, '
           -
             type: text
             marks: